Review: “Ballooning” by Jean-Jacques Loup, Heye, 9/10

 The History of this puzzle — a “Cartoon Classics” reissue

-Heye has a long history of cartoon puzzles (since the 70’s). and many of their out-of-print puzzles go for big money on ebay.
+Heye has a long history of cartoon puzzles (since the 70’s). and many of their out-of-print puzzles go for big money.
 Their “Cartoon Classics” series reprints a few of these older cartoon images each year and reissues them in the newer rectangular packaging.
 The original puzzle of this Loup image was called “Balloon Happening” and was produced in 1974.
 You can see the original triangular box below.
 Personally, I’m a big fan of the “Cartoon Classics” series.
-Although I would love to have these puzzles in the triangular boxes, it’s nice to be able to get them in any fashion at current retail prices instead of having to pay the “rare” prices on ebay.
+Although I would love to have these puzzles in the triangular boxes, it’s nice to be able to get them in any fashion at current retail prices.

 Above: “Balloon Happening”, 1974